 - Mental health disorders

-How Does the Social Security Administration Decide Who Gets Approved and Who Doesn’t?
+How Does the SSA Decide Who Gets Approved and Who Doesn’t?

 To get approved for SSDI, you’ll need to prove to the SSA that your disability is legitimate and that you have a long enough work history to qualify.
 The SSA will look at criteria like the following when considering your claim: